CyrilCermak/modular_architecture_on_ios/README.md

 them to implement the business domain needs of the company or the project.
 Domains will contain, for example, the user flow within the particular domain part of the app.
-Furthermore, the domain will have the necessary components for the flow like; view controllers, views, models and view models.
+Furthermore, the domain will have the necessary components for the flow like; coordinators, view controllers, views, models and view models.
 Obviously it depends on the team's preferences and technical experience which pattern will be used for creating screens.
 Personally, the reactive MVVM+C is my favourite but more on that later.

-Continuing with our example of an e-commerce app, a domain could be `Checkout` or `Store Items`.
+Continuing with our example of an e-commerce app, a domain could be `Checkout` or `Store Items` and a shared domain could be a `User` which would based on a configuration display flow for an employee or a customer.

 ### Service Layer